6 Day Adelaide to Alice Springs Cheap as Chips

 Do I need a sleeping bag?

-You will definitely want a sleeping bag in Winter as it can get quite cold at night, especially the further south you are and in the Red Centre (Around Uluru, Kata Tjuta, Kings Canyon.
+You will definitely want a sleeping bag in winter as it can get quite cold at night, especially the further south you are and in the Red Centre, around Uluru, Kata Tjuta and Kings Canyon.
 In summer it is advisable as it can still be cool at night.
-We advise to bring along your own sleeping bag, otherwise you can hire one for $30.
+We advise to bring along your own sleeping bag, otherwise you can hire one for $50 on the Darwin to Alice springs section and $30 on the Adelaide to Alice Springs section of the trip.

 I've heard the flies are bad in summer.
 Is this true?